 About the author

-For more information on M.J.
-Rose and her novels, please visit her website.
-You can also find her on Facebook, Twitter and Goodreads.
+For more information, please visit Victoria Dougherty’s website.
+You can also find her on Facebook, Twitter, Goodreads, and Pinterest.